thomasheckmann/zxinfo-es/README.md

 > (cd ZXInfoArchive/scripts/ && ./createSuggestersIndex.sh)
 ````

-Generate and index documents with suggesters (to index 'zxinfo_suggests_index')
+Generate and index documents with suggesters straight into Elasticsearch (to index 'zxinfo_suggests_index')
 ````
 > node create-title-suggestions
 ````

 ## optional - add new screenshots
-Make sure you got all lates screen by running
+Make sure you got all lates screen from http://spectrumcomputing.co.uk
 ````
 > cd UpdateScreens
 > ./getscreens.sh
 ````
+This command creates a mirror with screen in the directory:
+* _'UpdateScreens/mirror'_

+The .scr files needs to be converted to PNG (or GIF if containing FLASH) and additional info needs to be added to documents in Elasticsearch.

-Convert screens from scr format to png or gif by running
+Convert .scr to GIF or PNG
 ````
 > php convert.php
 ````

-JSON additional for new screens are saved in folder 'json/' - needs to be merged with documents from Elasticsearch by running
+This command convert screens from scr format to png or gif and generate required JSON update files which will output to:
+* _'UpdateScreens/json'_ - JSON update which must be merge with Elasticsearch documents
+* _'UpdateScreens/new/sinclair/screens/load/scr/'_ - converted loading screens (GIF or PNG)
+* _'UpdateScreens/new/sinclair/screens/in-game/scr/'_ - converted in-game screens (GIF or PNG)

+In-game and loading screen directory structure is compatible with the use on http://spectrumcomputing.co.uk

+Merge additional info with documents in Elasticsearch
 ````
 > node update-new-screens.js UpdateScreens/json/
 ````

-Copy converted screens to htdocs or similar
+Copy converted screens to htdocs or similar accesible by web-server.
+## 05-2017
+* Updated README

 ## 04-2017
 * Add command line options to create-zxinfo-documents to process a single game